ETS-Android2/capacitor-mixer/README.md

 Resets plugin state back to its initial state

-CAUTION: This will completely wipe everything you have initialized from the plugin!
+&lt;span style="color: 'red'"&gt;CAUTION: This will completely wipe everything you have initialized from the plugin!&lt;/span&gt;

 **Returns:** <code>Promise&lt;<a href="#baseresponse">BaseResponse</a>&lt;null&gt;&gt;</code>